companieshouse/ansible-role-aws-cli/README.md

 temp_dir: "/home/{{ ansible_user }}"
 ```

-In this case a temporary directory will be created inside `/home/{{ ansible_user }}` and removed at the end of the role.
+Using the above value, the temporary directory will be created inside `/home/{{ ansible_user }}` rather than `/tmp`, and removed at the end of the role.

 ## Example Requirements File